Jad AbumradRadio host and MacArthur Fellow

 Maira KalmanArtist, Illustrator, Designer, and Author

 Maira Kalman is an artist, designer, illustrator, and author.
 Her wise and witty works illuminate the peculiar in the ordinary and the drama in the mundane.
 As an author and illustrator she has written 13 children's books, including Ooh-la-la-Max in Love, What Pete Ate, and Fireboat: The Heroic Adventures of the John Jay Harvey.
 She is a frequent contributor to The New Yorker Magazine, and is well known for her collaboration with Rick Meyerowitz on the "New Yorkistan" cover in 2001.
 As a designer, Kalman has worked with and for Isaac Mizrahi, Kate Spade, Michael Maharam, Target, the Mark Morris Dance Company, and Ralph Pucci.
 Her 10.1.4 watch is part of the permanent Museum of Modern Art collection.
 Kalman has twice been a finalist for the National Design Awards and has won numerous honors from other societies including the Art Directors Club, The Society of Publication Designers, The American Institute for Graphic Arts.
-Her most recent book is the 2012 Printz Honor Award winning young adult novel, Why We Broke Up in collaboration with Daniel Handler.
+She recently worked on the 2012 Printz Honor Award winning young adult novel, Why We Broke Up in collaboration with Daniel Handler.

 Frances Moore LappéActivist & Author